1. IWBAT edit sentences to ensure that verbs agree with subjects that include indefinite pronouns.

 - What does Katniss find in the backpack that she snatches from in front of the Cornucopia?
 What else does she have to survive with?

-- Which character does Katniss trust the most?
+- Who does Katniss trust the most?

 - How does Katniss feel about the country of Panem?
 Why does she need to make her face "an indifferent mask" and be careful what she says in public?

 - Describe the relationships of Katniss with Gale, with Prim, with her mother.
 How do those relationships define her personality?
 Why does she say about Peeta, "I feel like I owe him something, and I hate owing people."
 How does her early encounter with Peeta affect their relationship after they are chosen as tributes?

 - How does the fact that the tributes are always on camera affect their behavior from the time they are chosen?
 Does it make it easier or harder for them to accept their fate?
 How are the "career tributes" different from the others?

 - hy are the "tributes" given stylists and dressed so elaborately for the opening ceremony?
 Does this ceremony remind you of events in our world, either past or present?
 Compare those ceremonies in real life to the one in the story.

 - When Peeta declares his love for Katniss in the interview, does he really mean it or did Haymitch create the "star-crossed lovers" story?
 What does Haymitch mean when he says, "It's all a big show.
 It's all how you're perceived."
 Why do they need to impress sponsors and what are those sponsors looking for when they are watching the Games?